isso-comments/isso/docs/docs/quickstart.rst

 ==========

-Assuming you have successfully :doc:`installed <install>` Isso, here's a quickstart quide that covers common setups.
+Assuming you have successfully :doc:`installed <install>` Isso, here's a quickstart quide that covers the most common setup.
 Sections covered:

 .. contents::
     :local: